mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `p2p_add_reserved_node`

 Add the address to the reserved nodes list.

 The node will try to keep connections open to all reserved peers.
+A reserved peer is a peer that you trust and you want your node to remain connected to, no matter what they do.

 Parameters: